Mount Evans Wilderness Overview

 Routes on Gray Wolf Mountain

 There are three approaches to Gray Wolf Mountain: Chicago Creek, Guenella Pass, and Summit Lake.
-See above approaches for directions.
+See above approaches

 - Guenella Pass Route.
 I will describe this briefly as I have not attempted it.
 I have however viewed the route from many angles and decided I didn't want anything to do with it.
 It is however the most expeditious route up Gray Wolf.
 The reason for my distaste is the Guenella Pass willows.